kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/03-frontend-to-heroku-and-now.md

 # Deploying Frontend to Heroku and Now
+* What we want to accomplish is have our code be smart and use our local yoga (developer) server when working locally and our remove (produciton) yoga server when in production

 `frontend/config.js`

+* You can find your production yoga endpoint by logging into your Heroku and in your yogo server dashboard > Settings > domains and certificates
+* Make sure you update your variable names 'endpoint' for development and 'prodEndpoint' for production

 ```
 // This is client side config only - don't put anything in here that shouldn't be public!